 The UK has a world-class research-base in plant and crop sciences.
 It will be critical to direct this research capacity towards the challenges facing the sector to ensure global food security in the coming century.

-Role of the Biosciences KTN
+Role of the KTN

-The main role of the Biosciences KTN Plant Sector is to put companies and innovators in contact with the knowledge and funding that they need to bring new products and processes to market.
+The main role of the KTN's Plant Sector is to put companies and innovators in contact with the knowledge and funding that they need to bring new products and processes to market.
 The challenges highlighted above provide an opportunity for the UK research-base and industry to develop bioscience-inspired solutions through the application of knowledge.

 The Plant Sector will help to deliver new innovations to these challenges through knowledge transfer and networking activities.

-Key areas of activities will include:
+Key areas of activities include:

 - Crop defence and Food security

 - Developing control strategies for agricultural pests and diseases

 - Soils and fertility (e.g. Phosphorus and nitrogen use in UK agriculture)

 Find out more about the challenges and solutions offered by photosynthetic organisms: